denis-mludek/kaiju/README.md

 }

 // ...
-// Then anywhere else, import setUserName and use it setUserName('Monique')
+// Then anywhere else, import the stream and the message stream.send(setUserName('Monique'))
 ```

 <a name="api"></a>